Knock Knees in Children

-Depending on the severity of the condition and the aggressiveness of the treatment given.
+Depending on the severity of the condition and the aggressiveness of the intervention.
 Results can be seen typically from after 6 to 18 months after the prescription of appropriate corrective devices.

-A mild case of knock knee that is within the normal variance of growth can be outgrown, however, moderate to severe knock knees or those that are worsening after the age of 4 is unlikely to be resolved without extra attention and correction.
-It is not recommended to take a wait-and-see approach with Paediatric cases as this reduces vital time necessary for the best treatment outcomes.
+Mild knock knees that are within the normal range of growth may resolve on their own.
+However, moderate to severe knock knees or those that worsen after the age of 4 are unlikely to be resolved without proper intervention.
+It is ill-advised to take a wait-and-see approach with paediatric cases as this reduces vital time necessary for the best possible outcome.

-Left untreated, knock knees can ossify leading to higher incidences of knee pain and earlier joint degeneration for the patient.
-Knock knees can also cause children to change their walking and running positions to accommodate the knee position with secondary flat foot or limping.
-Over time, this can affect the child negatively in sports, daily activities, and overall body image.
+Left unaddressed, knock knees can ossify leading to higher incidences of knee pain and earlier joint degeneration for the patient.
+Knock knees can also cause a child to change his/her walking and running positions to accommodate the knee position with secondary flat foot or limping.
+Over time, this can affect the child negatively in sports, daily activities and overall body image.